MinaFoundation/mock-network/README.md

 # mock-network

-This is a simple mock network for Mina's [integration test abstract engine](https://github.com/MinaProtocol/mina/tree/develop/src/lib/integration_test_abstract_engine).
+This is a simple mock network for Mina's [integration test abstract engine](https://github.com/MinaFoundation/mina/tree/abstract_engine/src/lib/integration_test_abstract_engine).
+All it does it return the expected network start up data to Lucy and bails before any node interactions begin.

 ## Usage with the [test executive](https://github.com/MinaProtocol/mina/tree/develop/src/app/test_executive)